Australian court rules indigenous people can’t be deported

+“Brendan has had 500 sleepless nights worrying he could be deported at any time, and that is now thankfully at an end,” Gibbs said in a statement .

+“He is very happy to have been released and to now be reunited with his family at long last,” she added.

-The government attempted to deport them after they served prison sentences for violent crimes.
+The government attempted to deport them i n 2018 after they served prison sentences for violent crimes.
 The government has been criticized for deporting some criminals who have lived in Australia since where were children but had never become citizens.

 Thoms had lived in Australia since he was 6, is accepted as a member of the Gunggari tribe and is recognized as a native title holder of their traditional land.